bssgn1272/btmms/README.md

 # btmms
-Code base for the BTMMS project
+Code base for the BTMMS project.